ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Concept | Explanation
 --- | ---
-AWS account | A collection of AWS resources (e.g. databases and apps) and a fee.
-A small organization might have only one account, but a large one will probably have a few, helping to encapsulate billing, resources, and team members.
+AWS account | A collection of AWS resources (for example, databases and apps) and a fee.
+A small organization might have only one account, but a large organization will probably have a few, helping to encapsulate billing, resources, and team members.
-AWS user | An identity, that can be used by a person or application.
+AWS user | An identity that can be used by a person or application.
 It uses passwords, access keys, and permissions.
-AWS group | A collection of users, that can be used to apply permissions to multiple users at once.
+AWS group | A collection of users that can be used to apply permissions to multiple users at once.
 AWS role | An identity that is not any specific person or application, but rather one that a user can temporarily assume that grants a set of permissions.
 AWS IAM | Identity and Access Management — the service that manages all users and permissions in your AWS account.
-AWS Identity Center | Formerly, AWS Single Sign On.
+AWS Identity Center | Formerly AWS Single Sign On.
 A service to manage users across multiple AWS accounts.
 We use IAM in this article instead of Identity Center because it's simpler to start with.
-AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS, that allows you to create and configure users and applications declaratively, in JSON or YAML files.
-Without using CloudFormation, you need to imperatively set up AWS components through the website (console), or by running commands through the AWS CLI in a terminal.
+AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS that allows you to create and configure users and applications declaratively in JSON or YAML files.
+Without using CloudFormation, you need to imperatively set up AWS components through the website (console) or by running commands through the AWS CLI in a terminal.
-[Terraform](https://www.terraform.io/) | An application similar to CloudFormation, that allows declarative configuration.
+[Terraform](https://www.terraform.io/) | An application similar to CloudFormation that allows declarative configuration.
 However, Terraform is not created by AWS.
 It is a level of abstraction above AWS.
 Terraform can be run on any server you have access to, and uses the same configuration files to manage access on [different cloud providers](https://registry.terraform.io/), including Azure, AWS, and Google Cloud.
-It is common to store Terraform configuration files in version control, like GitHub, so that configuration and access control can be collaborative, versioned, approved, and audited.
+It is common to store Terraform configuration files in version control like GitHub so that configuration and access control can be collaborative, versioned, approved, and audited.

 Although AWS provides CloudFormation for configuration, we recommend Terraform in this article because:
-- It separates planning and execution of your configuration changes, allowing you to see what will happen before you run your change.
+- It separates the planning and execution of your configuration changes, allowing you to see what will happen before you run your change.
 - If you ever want to include a cloud service other than AWS, Terraform can manage both with the same configuration files.
 - It is more powerful, with a large ecosystem, and arguably simpler configuration language.

 Note that versions of Terraform after 1.5 are no longer open source.
-The company changed their license in August 2023.
-You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source fork of Terraform that is currently working towards a stable release.
+The company changed its license in August 2023.
+You may soon want to switch to [OpenTofu](https://opentofu.org/), an open-source fork of Terraform that is currently working towards a stable release.
 Currently, OpenTofu is an exact substitute for Terraform, though they will diverge in syntax and features over time.

 ## Configure database access in AWS IAM manually

-In this section we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table called Person with one row, a user called Bob that wants to access it, and a role that the user can assume to access the table.
+In this section, we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table called Person with one row, a user called Bob who wants to access it, and a role that the user can assume to access the table.

-> If you're already comfortable with managing users, roles, and databases in AWS, skip ahead to section on [Terraform](#use-terraform-to-manage-users).
+> If you're already comfortable with managing users, roles, and databases in AWS, skip ahead to the section on [Terraform](#use-terraform-to-manage-users).

 Requiring the user to assume a role to access the table offers a few advantages over giving a user direct access to a resource:
 - It limits access to the least privilege.
-Assuming the role will grant a user the permissions of that role, but remove all their other permissions.
+Assuming the role will grant a user the permissions of that role but remove all their other permissions.
 Adding a user to a group won't have this safety.
 - Credentials are safer, being temporary for a role.
 A user's access keys are permanent.
-- Roles are centrally managed (you need to manage fewer roles than individual permissions for each user) and are thus more easily maintained and audited.
+- Roles are centrally managed (you need to manage fewer roles than individual permissions for each user) and therefore more easily maintained and audited.

-While the Terraform section of this tutorial is detailed, this initial AWS section excludes obvious actions you need to do, like clicking "Done" or "Next", to save time.
+While the Terraform section of this tutorial is detailed, this initial AWS section excludes obvious actions you need to do, like clicking **Done** or **Next**.

 ### Create a database

 Create a database table:

 - Browse to DynamoDB in the AWS web console.
-- Create a DynamoDb table called `Person` with partition key string `Id` and sort key string `Email`.
+- Create a DynamoDB table called "Person" with partition key string "Id" and sort key string "Email".
 Use the default table settings.
   ![Create a DynamoDB table](./assets/dynamodb.jpg)
-- Add a row to the table by clicking "Explore table items", and entering "Id" `1` and "Email" `alice@example.com`.
+- Add a row to the table by clicking **Explore table items** and entering "1" in the **Id** field and "alice@example.com" in the **Email** field.
     ![Add a row](./assets/addItem.jpg)

 ### Create a user

-Create a user, who has no permissions by default, and will request access to read the value from the table:
+Create a user who has no permissions by default and will request access to read the value from the table:

-- Browse to "IAM".
+- Browse to **IAM**.
-- Create user a user called `bob`.
+- Create a user called "bob".
 - Enable "Provide user access to the AWS Management Console".
-- Give him the password `P4ssword_`.
+- Give the user the password `P4ssword_`.
   ![Create user](./assets/createUser.jpg)

 Give Bob an access key to use the CLI:

-- Click "bob" — "Create access key" — "Command line interface".
+- Click **bob** → **Create access key** > **Command line interface**.
 - Save both the access key and secret access key to use later.

 ### Create a role

 Finally, create a role with permissions to read from the Person table:

-- Browse to "IAM".
+- Browse to **IAM**.
-- Click "Roles" — "Create role" — "AWS Account" — "This account".
+- Click **Roles** → **Create role** → **AWS Account** → **This account**.
 - Select "AmazonDynamoDBReadOnlyAccess".
-- Under "Role name", enter `reader`.
+- Under **Role name**, enter `reader`.

 Now our example setup is complete and ready to test.